The Scatty Mum

 Jump to Recipe Print Recipe

-Tasty lamb mince is mixed with rice, vegetables and aromatic spices to make this delicious Really Easy Keema Rice.
-On the table in under 30 minutes, its perfect for a midweek family meal.
+Tasty lamb mince is mixed together with rice, vegetables and aromatic spices to make this delicious Really Easy Keema Rice.
+On the table in under 30 minutes, it makes a quick & easy midweek family meal.

 two bowls of keema rice on a grey board.
 Garnishes of tow tomatoes and a green chilli are scattered around.

-You may have seen keema rice on the menu at your local Indian takeaway, not too sure on what it was and then opted for your normal pilau or plain rice.
+You may have seen keema rice on the menu at your local Indian takeaway and not been sure of what it was.
 Next time try it, trust me!

-It’s also really easy to make at home as a “fake-away” dish and the kids love this on a Friday night.
+It’s also really easy to make at home as a “fake-away” dish ( like these copycat Five Guys burgers & cajun fries) & Nando's Butterfly Chicken & Homemade Spicy Rice) and the kids love this on a Friday night.

-The great thing is, you can adjust the spice level to make it as hot or as mild as you like, making it suitable for everyone no matter if you love or hate the heat of chilli.
+The great thing is, you can adjust the spice level to make this keema rice as mild or hot as you like, making it suitable for everyone no matter if you love the heat of chilli or prefer things a little milder.

 Jump to: